numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons.md

 [Linking](https://www.w3.org/WhatIs.html) is HTML's killer feature, and it makes sense to link every reference you can in your dungeon.
 Internal linking is obvious: every mention of a location, a random table, a character, whatever, can be linked to its definition within the document.

-If you are writing in markdown, you can include internal links very neatly by using [reference links](https://www.markdownguide.org/basic-syntax/#reference-style-links).
-Doing it this way keeps your markdown readable and avoids repetition.
+If you are writing in markdown before converting to HTML, your headers should all be assigned unique IDs you can link to.
+Using [reference links](https://www.markdownguide.org/basic-syntax/#reference-style-links) will keep your markdown readable and avoid repetition.

 We haven't tried this yet, but we like the idea of linking out to [Wikipedia]() or other [stable](), [open]() [sources]() for visual or background references in dungeon and monster descriptions.
 We also like the idea of linking to other adventures that exist on the web -- imagine a hex crawl where each hex is linked to a location written by a different author, on a different website.